 Each OSPF area, which consists of a set of interconnected subnets and traffic, is handled by routers attached to two or more areas, known as Area Border Routers (ABRs).
 With the OSPF aggregation function, users can combine groups of routes with common addresses into a single routing table entry.
-The function is used to
+The function is used to reduce the size of routing tables.

-OSPF Area Aggregation Settings
+Source Area Aggregation Settings